-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Day, Night, & Earth's Rotation How fast does the Earth spin?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Day, Night, & Earth's Rotation How fast does the Earth spin?
 Students model the rotation of the Earth and investigate why the Sun looks like it's moving across the sky.
 Using evidence they gathered in the investigation, students build a model that explains how the Earth's rotation around its own axis causes the Sun to appear to rise and set.
-5.ESS1.B.2 Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
+Foundational for 3.3.5.B.
+Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
 Lesson 2 Earth's Rotation & Daily Shadow Patterns Who set the first clock?
 Students make a shadow clock (sundial) and investigate how the direction and length of shadows change with the position of the light shining on the sundial.
 Students realize that the Sun's position in the sky can be used to tell the time of day.
-5.ESS1.B.2 Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
+3.3.5.B.
+Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
 Lesson 3 Seasonal Changes & Shadow Length How can the Sun tell you the season?
 Students examine photos taken at different times of year and figure out the time of year that each photo was taken.
 Students discover that the Sun's path changes with the seasons, as does the time of sunrise and sunset.
 The Sun is always highest in the sky at noon, but that height changes with the season.
-5.ESS1.B.1 Make observations during different seasons to relate the amount of daylight to the time of year.
+3.3.5.B.
+Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
 Lesson 4 Seasonal Patterns & Earth's Orbit Why do the stars change with the seasons?
 Students build a model of the universe and use it to explain why different stars are visible at different times of year.
 Using evidence from this model, students make an argument that supports the claim that the Earth orbits the Sun.
-5.ESS1.B.2 Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
+3.3.5.B.
+Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.